 Pileggi, SF, Palau, CE & Esteve, M 2007, 'Integrating wireless sensor network with grid computing and RFID technology for products monitoring into airports', PROCEEDINGS OF THE SIXTH IASTED INTERNATIONAL CONFERENCE ON COMMUNICATION SYSTEMS AND NETWORKS, 6th IASTED International Conference on Communication Systems and Networks, ACTA PRESS ANAHEIM, Palma de Mallorca, SPAIN, pp. 177-+.

-Pileggi, SF, Palau, CE & Esteve, M 2006, 'Grid sensor/actuator network architecture', Second International Conference on Wireless and Mobile Communications, ICWMC 2006.View/Download from: Publisher's site
+Pileggi, SF, Palau, CE & Esteve, M 2006, 'Grid sensor/actuator network architecture', Second International Conference on Wireless and Mobile Communications, ICWMC 2006, p.
+3.View/Download from: Publisher's site

 Low cost and low power sensor concept is logically extended by sensor network idea.
 Large-scale intelligent systems, sensor networks based, can be developed integrating sensor networks and high level distributed computational paradigms as Grid Computing. © 2006 IEEE.